NLnetLabs/unbound/doc/unbound.conf.rst

     Only interfaces configured with that port number as @number get the QUIC service.
     The interface uses QUIC for the UDP traffic on that port number.
-    If the quic-port is set to 0, the server does not init quic code, and quic is disabled.
+    If it is set to 0, the server does not init QUIC code, and QUIC is disabled.
-    This is similar to if quic is not in use, but then explicitly.
+    This is similar to if QUIC is not in use, but then explicitly.

     Default: 853